wan-lab-vanderbilt/subtomo-tutorials/docs/hiv/bin8.md

 1. Covert the motivelist to AV3 `.em` format in the STOPGAP Console using `sg_motl_stopgap_to_av3`.
 For example:

-        sg_motl_stopgap_to_av3('lists/allmotl_tomo1_obj1_shift_8.star');
+        sg_motl_stopgap_to_av3('lists/allmotl_tomo1_obj1_shift_7.star');

 2. Start Chimera and open the tomogram.
-Remember that your tomogram is in your `tomo/novactf_bin8/` directory.
+Remember that your tomogram is in your `tomo/bin8_aretomo/` directory.

-3. Remember to set Origin index to 0 and Voxel size to 1, and that you can visualize the tomogram in planes if you desire.
+3. Remember to set Origin index to 0 and Voxel size to 1, and that you should visualize the tomogram as planes.

 4. Open the Place Object plugin (Tools > Utilities > Pick Particle).
 Browse for and open the `.em` motivelist with Place Object.